cosmos/cosmos-sdk/x/staking/spec/03_messages.md

 - the `Amount` `Coin` has a denomination different than one defined by `params.BondDenom`
 - the exchange rate is invalid, meaning the validator has no tokens (due to slashing) but there are outstanding shares
 - the amount delegated is less than the minimum allowed delegation
+- the delegator is a liquid staking provider and
+    - the delegation exceeds the global liquid staking cap
+    - the delegation exceeds the validator liquid staking cap
+    - the delegation exceeds the validator bond cap

+When this message is processed the following actions occur:

 If an existing `Delegation` object for provided addresses does not already exist then it is created as part of this message otherwise the existing